 Stakeholders who work with students have a special responsibility in presenting themselves as appropriate role models for those students.
 Modelling effective leadership and respect in your interactions with students can have a profoundly positive influence on a student’s personal and social development.

 The School takes reports of unlawful discrimination and harassment or bullying seriously and will consider action it considers appropriate if such conduct is found to have occurred including disciplining or dismissing offenders.
 Many incidents can be addressed effectively if reported early.

 Principle 4: Duty of care and work health and safety

-As a school employee, you have a duty of care to students in your charge to take all reasonable steps to protect them from risks of harm that can be reasonably predicted.
+As a stakeholder, you have a duty of care to students in your charge to take all reasonable steps to protect them from risks of harm that can be reasonably predicted.